facebookresearch/ijepa/README.md

 * Other dependencies: pyyaml, numpy, opencv, submitit

 ## License
+This code is source-available, not open source.
+Non-commercial use only.
 See the [LICENSE](./LICENSE) file for details about the license under which this code is made available.

 ## Citation
 If you find this repository useful in your research, please consider giving a star :star: and a citation